DevResults manages access using permissions groups. In plain English:

 - Users are assigned to a single group.

 - A group is defined with an access level for each part of the site.

-This makes it very easy to see, at a glance, what permissions a user has.
-It also makes it very easy to update permissions for users quickly.
-As soon as you add or remove permissions from the group, all users in that group automatically have their permissions updated.
+This makes it easy to see a user's permission and to update permissions quickly for a type of user.
+As soon as you add or remove permissions from the group, permissions are updated for all users in the group.

 Every site comes pre-built with several permissions groups.
 You can edit the permissions for these groups or create additional groups: